Best Payroll Software include:

 In-House vs. Outsourced Payroll

-Traditionally, outsourcing payroll services was the dominant model as companies saw this as a way to avoid hiring payroll administrators.
-Outsourcing is still common, but many companies still choose to conduct payroll in-house with either cloud-based or on-premise solutions.
+Traditionally, outsourcing payroll services were the dominant model as companies saw this as a way to avoid hiring payroll administrators.
+Outsourcing is still common, but many companies now choose to conduct payroll in-house with either cloud-based or on-premise solutions.

 However, modern payroll software is changing this bifurcated model and offering a third option - cloud-based semi-outsourced payroll software.
 This hybrid option allows the company to retain control over core payroll processes while outsourcing certain activities, such as calculating tax withholdings.

 Payroll programs have a few different deployment options, including more traditional on-premise solutions and cloud-based SaaS options.
 Currently, deployment trends are shifting from on-premise, or hosted, solutions to cloud-based applications that can be partially or fully outsourced.

 Payroll Software Comparison